 Alzheimer's disease affects roughly 55 million people worldwide.
 The dominant treatment story for the last 30 years has been amyloid-beta: clear the plaques, slow the disease.
 After a string of failed trials and two recently approved antibodies with modest clinical benefits and serious side effects, the field is openly asking whether amyloid is the whole story.

-A different framework is gaining ground.
+The maintenance framework is a different way to read the same disease.
 It says Alzheimer's is, at least in part, a disease of failed cellular maintenance.
 Neurons can't replace themselves.
 They survive by autophagy, the process of engulfing and recycling damaged proteins and organelles.
 When autophagy works, damaged mitochondria get cleared (a specialized form called mitophagy), misfolded proteins get degraded, and the cell keeps functioning.
 When autophagy fails, garbage accumulates.
 That garbage looks a lot like the pathology we see in Alzheimer's brains.

 This article walks through what the evidence actually says about autophagy, mitophagy, and the aging brain.
 What's solid, what's promising, and what's still science fiction.